trifectatechfoundation/teach-rs/slides/A2-advanced-intro.md

 * When something is too large to move around
 * We need something that is sized dynamically
-* For writing recursive datastructures
+* For writing recursive data structures

 ```rust
 struct Node {